Beck-Sisyphus/UltimateUp/IOS/UltimateUp/Pods/Socket.IO-Client-Swift/README.md

 - `log: Bool` If `true` socket will log debug messages.
 Default is false.
 - `sessionDelegate: NSURLSessionDelegate` Sets an NSURLSessionDelegate for the underlying engine.
 Useful if you need to handle self-signed certs.
 Default is nil.
 - `path: String` - If the server uses a custom path. ex: `"/swift"`.
 Default is `""`
+- `extraHeaders: [String: String]?` - Adds custom headers to the initial request.
+Default is nil.

 Methods
 -------